Mariposa County Truck Accident Lawyers

 Statute Of Limitations For Truck Accident Claims In Mariposa County

-In California, you have two years from the date of the injury to take legal action.
+In California, you generally have two years from the date of the injury to take legal action.
 It’s even shorter if you’re pursuing a claim against a government agency, as you only have six months.
 Missing the time limit may prevent you from claiming damages in truck accident cases.
 While there are limited exceptions, courts generally do not extend deadlines.

 Trucking Accident Statistics

-- Approximately 9% of all vehicles involved in fatal crashes
+- Approximately 9% of all vehicles involved in fatal crashes.

-- About 5% of all registered vehicles
+- About 5% of all registered vehicles.

-- Around 10% of the total vehicle miles traveled
+- Around 10% of the total vehicle miles traveled.

 The extensive truck accident data recorded over the past five years reveals this concerning pattern.
 According to the NSC, California ranked second in fatalities from large truck crashes in 2021.